 Unemployment Benefits, Job Loss and Taxes

-The basic criteria to file for and to be approved for unemployment benefits is, if you through no fault of your own, lost your job or have been laid off.
+The basic criteria to file for and be approved for unemployment benefits is that you, through no fault of your own, lost your job or have been laid off.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act created a new temporary federal program called Pandemic Unemployment Assistance or PUA.
-PUA provides up to 39 weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have used up those benefits.
-Individuals who can possible get PUA include the self-employed (e.g. independent contractors, gig economy workers, and workers for certain religious entities), those seeking part-time employment, individuals lacking sufficient work history, and those who otherwise do not qualify for regular unemployment compensation or extended benefits.
+The PUA provides an additional 13 weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have used up those benefits.
+This was given an additional 7 weeks, leading to a total of 46 weeks - originally 39.
+Individuals who can possibly get PUA include the self-employed (e.g. independent contractors, gig economy workers, and workers for certain religious entities), those seeking part-time employment, individuals lacking sufficient work history, and those who otherwise do not qualify for regular unemployment compensation or extended benefits.

 For state unemployment, the application and approval process for unemployment benefits varies by state.
 In most cases, in order to be approved for unemployment benefits, you must have been employed at your last job for a certain time period before you got laid off.

 In most states, unemployment benefits are paid weekly for 26 weeks after the unemployment application and approval process.
 Some states offer different maximum weeks for unemployment compensation, such as Montana at 28 weeks or Florida at 12 weeks (see table below).
 For most states, extended benefits went into effect during the pandemic.

 Unemployment and Income Taxes

 Unemployment compensation is considered taxable income by the IRS and most states, thus you are required to report all unemployment income as reported on Form 1099-G on your income tax return.
 You should be mailed a Form 1099-G before January 31, 2021 for Tax Year 2020 stating exactly how much in taxable unemployment benefits you received.